-4.5.1.4 HTTPs
+4.7.1.4 HTTPs

 Configure HTTPS on this page.
-The HTTPS Configuration screen in Figure 4-5-1-4 appears.
+The HTTPS Configuration screen in below figures appears.

-Figure 4-5-1-4: HTTPS Configuration Screen Page Screenshot
+Figure: HTTPS Configuration Screen Page Screenshot

 Object Description • Mode Indicates the HTTPS mode operation.
 When the current connection is HTTPS, to apply HTTPS disabled mode operation will automatically redirect web browser to an HTTP connection.
 Possible modes are: ■ Enabled: Enable HTTPS mode operation. ■ Disabled : Disable HTTPS mode operation.
 Automatic Redirect Indicates the HTTPS redirect mode operation.
 It only significant if HTTPS mode "Enabled" is selected.
 Automatically redirects web browser to an HTTPS connection when both HTTPS mode and Automatic Redirect are enabled or redirects web browser to an HTTP connection when both are disabled.
 Possible modes are: ■ Enabled: Enable HTTPS redirect mode operation. ■ Disabled : Disable HTTPS redirect mode operation.
 Certificate Maintain The operation of certificate maintenance.
 Possible operations are: None: No operation.
-Delete: Delete the current certificate. upload: Upload a certificate PEM file.
-Possible methods are: web Browser or URL.
+Delete: Delete the current certificate.
+Upload: Upload a certificate PEM file.
+Possible methods are: Web Browser or URL.
 Generate: Generate a new self-signed RSA certificate.
 Certificate Pass Enter the pass phrase in this field if your uploading certificate is protected by a Phrase specific passphrase.
+Certificate Upload Upload a certificate PEM file into the switch.
+The file should contain the certificate and private key together.
+If you have two separated files for saving certificate and private key.
+Use the Linux cat command to combine them into a single PEM file.
+For example, cat my.cert my.key > my.pem